Members named for celebration of Plenary Council

 March 24, 2020

-Plenary Council president Archbishop Timothy Costelloe SDB has written to 266 other Catholics across the country, calling them as delegates for the Fifth Plenary Council of Australia.
+Plenary Council president Archbishop Timothy Costelloe SDB has written to 266 other Catholics across the country, calling them as members for the Fifth Plenary Council of Australia.

-The delegates from the Diocese of Wollongong are:
+The members from the Diocese of Wollongong are:

 Most Rev Brian G Mascord DD